Have you ever heard of a vampire facelift? What is a vampire facelift – and what does it have to do with dental?

 It was very interesting to work with him and experience these cosmetic procedures.

-There are two ways to perform the vampire facelift.
+Two ways to perform the vampire facelift

 For the first, we would withdraw blood from the patient into two small tubes and place those tubes into centrifuge to coagulate.
 We would then obtain a small amount of the blood into an injectable syringe and inject into the requested area.